Module 1

 David Okonkwo

 Something about the email nags at you.
-David's CV is strong — genuinely strong.
-30 years in risk management, 8 in fintech compliance, LSE-educated, FRM-certified.
-For a Senior Risk Analyst role, he's arguably overqualified.
+His CV is strong — 30 years in risk, 8 in fintech compliance, LSE, FRM-certified.
+For Senior Risk Analyst, he's arguably overqualified.

-You open TalentScreen AI and pull up his application.
-The tool assigned him a score of 72 out of 100 — below the 80-point threshold your team set for interview invitations.
-But the platform doesn't show why.
-No explanation of the scoring.
+You open TalentScreen and pull up his application.
+The tool scored him 72 out of 100 — below the 80-point interview threshold.
+But it doesn't explain why.
 Just a number.

-Of the 11 candidates rejected in the most recent hiring round, 9 candidates over 50 scored below the threshold.
-The common factors dragging their scores down: 'adaptability potential' and 'cultural alignment' — metrics you've never seen defined anywhere.
+Of the 11 candidates rejected this round, 9 were over 50 and scored below the threshold.
+The flags: 'adaptability potential' and 'cultural alignment' — metrics nobody can define.
 Meanwhile, zero candidates under 35 were rejected.
 Not one.

 It's just past 5pm.
 The office is nearly empty.
 Interviews for 12 shortlisted candidates are scheduled for Monday morning.
 You have a spreadsheet showing a pattern that could be coincidence or could be systematic age discrimination.